 Related: How to Find Your Ideal Technology?

-In marketing, discussions have focused on leveraging the potential of facial recognition not only to improve the customer experience but also to upgrade marketing campaigns.
+In marketing, the potential of facial recognition has been discussed in terms of not only improving the consumer experience but also upgrading marketing strategies.

 Security Risks and Identity Theft

 The way individuals engage online is continuing to be shaped by increased exposure to biometric technology.
 While most people praise the technology for its ease of use, convenience, and performance, stakeholders are voicing legitimate concerns about how it opens up new ways for privacy to be violated in unprecedented ways.